henrywhitaker3/prompage/README.md

       bool: false
       # Optional.
 The units to display on any graphs (default: null)
       units: ""
+      # Optional.
+The datasource to use for the query (default: prometheus)
+      datasource: prometheus
 # Settings to configure the UI
 ui:
   # Optional.
 The title of the page (default: Status Page)